Staff

 I am truly passionate about helping students find success and joy in learning!
 I love having the opportunity to work with our students, providing them with the support and strategies they need to thrive in their academic journey.

-Hello our names are Bandit (black and white fur) and Edward (tan and brown fur).
-We are able to come to school and be with the most amazing kids and teachers.
-We fit in so well, and we love being the Chief Happiness Officers at Renner.
-We get to visit classrooms, sit with boys and girls that may need some happiness if they are feeling sad, listen to kids read, and be part of an amazing school team!
-We love to be petted, and we love to get special treats, but most of all we LOVE kids!
+Hello my name is Bandit.
+I am able to come to school and be with the most amazing kids and teachers.
+I fit in so well, and I love being the Chief Happiness Officer at Renner.
+I get to visit classrooms, sit with boys and girls that may need some happiness if they are feeling sad, listen to kids read, and be part of an amazing school team!
+I love to be petted, and I love to get special treats, but most of all I LOVE kids!

 Ren the Roadrunner